 The course is aimed at those who have previously attained some knowledge in music or aspects relating to it, either through a GCSE qualification or an instrumental/vocal/music theory qualification.
 Students may have also acquired suitable experience through less formal means as a performer or as an attentive listener.

 Students will demonstrate their ability to create and develop musical ideas with technical control and expressive understanding, making creative use of musical devices, conventions and resources by creating two compositions.
-One will be set to a brief and one to a brief written by the student.
+One will be set to a brief set by the Awarding Body and one to a brief written by the student.

 Listening & Appraising (40%)

 A written exam including aural extracts, covering the following areas of study: